cheapjack/DigitalMigrations/docs/Digital_Art_Toolkits.md

 You'll also learn the basics of programming with a language similar to javascript, which Processing is an easier abstraction of and languages like [Arduino](https://arduino.cc/) which you can use for physical computing with sensors.
 Most of the web is run on languages like javascript, so learning Processing and especially it's web friendly form of `p5.js` gives you plenty of transferable skills should you need them in the future.

-Processing makes playing and sharing with other people really easy as we shall see by using the [OpenProcessing](http://openprocessing.org) website, where you can easily host and display your 'sketches' and more importantly hack, play and learn from ohter people's processing code.
+Processing makes playing and sharing with other people really easy as we shall see by using the [OpenProcessing](http://openprocessing.org) website, where you can easily host and display your 'sketches' and more importantly hack, play and learn from other people's processing code.

 # 1